Skynetjosh98/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script to count the number of directories
+script that list the environment variables